jfangwang/holberton-checker-hackathon/README.md

 # Checker Daddy
-A Holberton School checker tool.
+A Holberton School checker tool that checks your progress on a given task and posts an inspiring message and GIF in a Slack channel to both encourage you and let you and your peers see your progress.

 ## Requirements
 * Python 3.4+